Organizing your homeschool is one of the most important tasks for maintaining success on the homeschool journey.

-First, let me state that this is absolutely normal.
-I think most homeschoolers experience this scenario in the first few years of homeschooling.
-But with a little direction, I believe moms can get past this and into a positive, forward moving routine.
+Let me say this is absolutely normal.
+Most homeschoolers experience this scenario in the first few years of homeschooling.
+But with a little direction, I believe moms can get beyond this and into a positive, forward moving routine.
 Even a disorganized person can easily implement structure into her homeschool.

-Sometimes I printed the schedule on paper for them to hand in to me; other times, I wrote it on a white board.
+Sometimes I printed my children’s schedule on paper.
+Other times, I wrote it on a whiteboard.
 Either way, my children didn’t have to wait on me to begin school; they didn’t have to ask, “What’s next Mom?”
 I never heard, “Are we done with school?”
-Because of their daily schedule, it was obvious to them and they knew that the more quickly they worked, the sooner they could play.
+Their daily schedule gave clarity and direction.
+The required work was obvious to them, and they knew the more quickly they worked, the sooner they could play.

-As far as having a ton of great material that you cannot implement, that’s another matter entirely.
+As far as having a ton of great material that you cannot realistically implement into a daily schedule, that’s another matter entirely.
 How I can relate!
 I think we all can.
 We see a great book on the human body.
 We buy it.
 We see a fabulous video to go with it.
 We purchase it.
 We find wonderful project books that will accompany it perfectly.
 We shell out more cash.
 By the time school starts, we have a large stack of resources for teaching anatomy—but no plan.

 In fact, that is exactly WHY I wrote the first book in my science series.
-I had many books to teach my children astronomy—lots of project books, picture books, scientific books, etc. But they were hard to implement.
+I had aquired many books to teach my children astronomy—lots of project books, picture books, scientific books, etc. But they were hard to implement.
 I needed one book that combined all the features that would make teaching astronomy doable (and wouldn’t plant seeds of evolution into their little hearts).
-Eager and excited, we do this same thing with history, geography, and other courses as well.
-There are so many great resources out there and we can’t resist filling our shelves with them.
-Yet there they sit.

-Here’s some bad news and some good news: Without a schedule—that either you or someone else creates—it’s nearly impossible to teach from a stack of random books.
+Here’s some bad news: Without a schedule—that either you or someone else creates—it’s nearly impossible to teach from a stack of random books.